grum-tez/archetype-docs/docs/dapps/project/index.md

 ### Wallets

-A Dapp needs to interact with a wallet to *sign* operations (transfers, calls to a smart contract, ...).
+A DApp needs to interact with a wallet to *sign* operations (transfers, calls to a smart contract, ...).
 Many wallets are available on Tezos ([Temple](https://templewallet.com/download/), [Kukai](https://wallet.kukai.app), [Umami](https://umamiwallet.com/), ...).
 It is common practice to interact with them all via [Beacon](https://docs.walletbeacon.io/) that implements the interaction standard [TZIP-10](https://tzip.tezosagora.org/proposal/tzip-10/) between a wallet and a dApp, as it greatly reduces the integration effort with wallets.

 ```
 npm install @taquito/beacon-wallet @airgap/beacon-sdk
 ```

-The main drawback of Beacon is the lack of control over the UI elements (typically the wallet selection popup), which can be a no-go if you want a tight control of the Dapp L&F. In that case, each wallet needs to be integrated separately.
+The main drawback of Beacon is the lack of control over the UI elements (typically the wallet selection popup), which can be a no-go if you want a tight control of the DApp L&F. In that case, each wallet needs to be integrated separately.

 A constate hook for Beacon services `connect` and `disconnect` is available `here`.